appt-org/accessibility-code-examples/Techniques/set-accessibility-group.md

 ## Android

-On Android you can group elements by using the `android:focusable` and `android:screenReaderFocusable` attributes.
-Sometimes you also need the . `android:importantForAccessibility` attribute.
-Don't for get to set a `contentDescription` for the group.
+On Android you can group elements by using the [`android:focusable`](https://developer.android.com/reference/android/view/View#attr_android:focusable) and [`android:screenReaderFocusable`](https://developer.android.com/reference/android/view/View#attr_android:screenReaderFocusable) attributes.
+Sometimes you also need the [`android:importantForAccessibility`](https://developer.android.com/reference/android/view/View#attr_android:importantForAccessibility) attribute.
+Don't for get to set an [`android:contentDescription`](https://developer.android.com/reference/android/view/View#attr_android:contentDescription) for the group.

-Keep in mind that `android:focusable` is not only used by assistive technologies, but also by other means of interaction.
+Keep in mind that [`android:focusable`](https://developer.android.com/reference/android/view/View#attr_android:focusable) is not only used by assistive technologies, but also by other means of interaction.

 ```xml
 <LinearLayout